pythonwithalex/Spring2015/week2/conditionals.md

 For loops always start with: `for <item copy> in <list object>:`

-the `list object` is a list you created prior to the `for loop`.  `item copy` is created at the time we enter the for loop and you should think of it as the current item in the loop.
+The `list object` is a list you created prior to the `for loop`.

+`item copy` is created at the time we enter the for loop and you should think of it as the current item in the loop.

 Here's an example:
 ```python